THE HAPPY CASTLE COOPERATIVE

 COLLABORATIVE LABOR SYSTEM

 At Happy Castle, members are expected to contribute roughly 40 hours of labor per week.
 This ensures that everyone has a manageable workload while maintaining the community’s self-sufficiency and progress.
 The flexibility of work varies depending on the tasks at hand, but the focus is always on a balanced schedule that promotes both productivity and personal time.
-You might wonder how this is possible with such a traditional 40 hour work week, but at Happy Castle Art Camp, work isn't like the work you do a the job you have now.
-It's tending to the plants in your garden, feeding your animals, building your home and improving your neighborhood, interacting daily with your friends to solve common problems, making art and exploring ourselves.
-It's creating abundance for your community, it's important work to help the earth, it's intimate, it's conversational, and it's enriching.
+You might wonder how this is possible with such a traditional 40 hour work week, but at Happy Castle Art Camp, work isn't like the work you do at the job you have now.
+It's tending to the plants in your garden, feeding your animals, building your home and improving your neighborhood, interacting daily with your friends to solve common problems, making art and exploring our purpose as human beings.
+It's creating abundance for your community, it's important work to help the earth, it's intimate, it's conversational, and it's enriching!

 In practice, these hours can be distributed among various areas, from building and maintaining infrastructure to growing food, assisting with onsite businesses, supporting artistic projects, or helping create memorable guest experiences.
 The rotation of tasks allows members to gain diverse skills and prevents burnout by ensuring that no one is overburdened in any one area.
 We're developing a work-sharing mobile application so our members, students, and interns can easily pick up shifts and see which areas are staffed or where more help is needed.